solomonbarayev/exclude-proof.html/README.md

 #### step 2:

 go to chrome://extensions/ and enable developer mode.
 Then click on "Load unpacked" and select the folder where you cloned the repository.

+##### future updates:

+open file explorer from the extension itself to the path of the html file without the proof.html.
+explore:
+window.open(path); //since it already include the full path